The Seal of the Blue Lotus

 The Seal of the Blue Lotus is the debut studio album of composer and guitarist Robbie Basho, released in 1965 by Takoma Records.

 Release and reception

-Skip Jansen, of Allmusic, favorably compared Basho's Eastern-influenced musical approach to that of John Fahey and noted the influence of Ravi Shankar.
-Jansen gave the album four out of five stars, concluding that it is "An essential document for folk guitar fans."
+Skip Jansen, of AllMusic, favorably compared Basho's Eastern-influenced musical approach to that of John Fahey and noted the influence of Ravi Shankar.
+Jansen concluded that it is "an essential document for folk guitar fans."